Tibialis posterior muscle: Posterior tibial tendonitis

 Posterior tibial tendonitis is a condition that predominantly affects runners and active individuals.
 It involves inflammation or tearing of the posterior tibial tendon, which connects the calf muscle to the bones on the inside of the foot.
 It plays a vital role in supporting the arch and assisting in foot movement.
 This condition can cause pain, swelling, and potentially lead to flatfoot if left untreated.

 Structure

 The tibialis posterior muscle originates on the inner posterior border of the fibula laterally.
 It is also attached to the interosseous membrane medially, which attaches to the tibia and fibula.

 The tendon of the tibialis posterior muscle (sometimes called the posterior tibial tendon) descends posterior to the medial malleolus.
 It terminates by dividing into plantar, main, and recurrent components.
 The main portion inserts into the tuberosity of the navicular bone.
-The smaller portion inserts into the plantar surface of the medial cuneiform.
-The plantar portion inserts into the bases of the second, third and fourth metatarsals, the intermediate and lateral cuneiforms and the cuboid.
+The smaller portion inserts into the plantar surface of the medial cuneiform (sin. first cuneiform).
+The plantar portion inserts into the bases of the second, third and fourth metatarsals, the intermediate (second) and lateral (third) cuneiforms and the cuboid.
 The recurrent portion inserts into the sustentaculum tali of the calcaneus.

 Blood is supplied to the muscle by the posterior tibial artery.